gammu/gammu/docs/manual/gammu/index.rst

     .. option:: CALENDAR file location

-        Read calendar note from file created by \fBbackup\fR option and saves in VCALENDAR 1.0 format as SMS.
+        Read calendar note from file created by :option:`gammu backup` option and saves in VCALENDAR 1.0 format as SMS.
 The location identifies position of calendar item to be read in backup file (usually 1, but can be useful in case the backup contains more items).